Let’s Spend a Few Minutes with This Photo of Donald Trump, Shall We

 SIRI, ENHANCE:

-Look at any other photo of Donald Trump and see if you come to the came conclusions as me, which are: the cheeks have been airbrushed smooth.
-The eye bags have been blurred to oblivion and, I think, colour-corrected to lessen the now-iconic white-on-orange look DJT’s been rocking.
+Look at any other photo of Donald Trump and see if you come to the same conclusions as me, which are: the cheeks have been airbrushed smooth.
+The eye bags have been blurred to oblivion and, I think, color-corrected to lessen the now-iconic white-on-orange look DJT’s been rocking.
 I don’t think computers have been used to tuck the jowls in, but I do think he’s doing that “SHA-BANG!” thing we all learned about on YouTube a few years ago.
-The hair – and I mean Donald Trump’s hair is kind of a walking, real-life Photoshop project, a perfect illusion; David Copperfield could make the Statue of Liberty disappear but he could not assemble as perfect a trick as Donald Trump’s nest-hair – has had a few strands added to it here and there, I think.
+The hair—and I mean Donald Trump’s hair is kind of a walking, real-life Photoshop project, a perfect illusion; David Copperfield could make the Statue of Liberty disappear but he could not assemble as perfect a trick as Donald Trump’s nest-hair—has had a few strands added to it here and there, I think.
 Not a lot of work, but some work.

 Listen, if I were 70 years old, I would ask my team to airbrush my press shots before I tweeted them.
 I would do that.
 But if I were a millionaire-or-billionaire and I had an entire press team at my disposal, I’d get someone to do it properly.
 I would not tolerate such clumsy retouching on my watch, on my face.